TriMill/cxgraph/docs/web.md

 Standard coloring directly maps argument to hue in HSV while keeping saturation and value constant.
 Uniform coloring uses a modified mapping that tries to avoid variation in perceptual brightness.
 None disables coloring entirely.

-Draw Axes and Unit Circle enable or disable the axes and circle overlays.
+The grid can be toggled on and off, or set to show the axes only.

 ## Variables